afcarl/fss17/essay.md

 published: true
 ---

-XXX add notes on planable
+XXX add notes on actionable

 ## Your Task